OneIdentity/IdentityManager.PowerBI/src/IdentityManagerAzure/README.md

 - Go to **Base Data** -> **Security settings** -> **Web server configurations**.
 - Choose the configuration of the **Application Server**.
 - Set the property **OAuth 2.0/OpenID Connect application** to the application that we created in the wizard above.
+- Go to **Base Data** -> **General** -> **Configuartion parameters** and activate **QBM/AppServer/AccessTokenAuth** and **QBM/AppServer/AccessTokenAuth/RoleBased**.
 - Commit the changes to the database.
-- Make sure that there is an identity in the One Identity Manager database that has the default email address of the Azure AD user account that you want to use for your Azure login in the Power BI connector.
-Also, make sure that this identity has sufficient permissions to deliver the data that you want to present in Power BI.
+- Make sure that there is a person (identity) in the One Identity Manager database that has the Person.DefaultEmailAddress (or AADUser.Mail) property set to the email address of the Azure AD user account that you want to use for your Azure login in the Power BI connector.
+Also, make sure that this person (identity)has sufficient permissions to deliver the data that you want to present in Power BI.

 ## Setting up the Power BI Custom Connector